A former Arizona teacher blamed a 13-year-old student for their affair, which landed her in jail this month, according to her lawyer.

 On two occasions, Zamora drove to the boy’s grandparents’ house to have sex with him in her car while her husband, Daniel Zamora, was fishing, according to the court papers.
 Brittany Zamora and the boy were said to have performed oral sex on each other before her husband called to tell her he would be home soon.

 Standing by his woman

 Yet when police informed Daniel Zamora, of his wife’s arrest, he remained supportive of his wife.

 “Not gonna discuss it with you,” he told police in body camera footage taken outside the couple’s house.
 “Brittany is an adult.
 She’s the best, the best person I’ve ever known.”

 Before his wife was taken into custody, Zamora called the parents of the boy she had molested and begged them not to report her, according to an audio recording released by police this February.
 He can be heard saying she “made a big mistake, but that she loved the kids.”

-“This whole situation is crazy,” Zamora told boy’s father.
+“This whole situation is crazy,” Zamora told the boy’s father.
 “I’ve never heard of anything like this in my entire life.
 I understand as a parent you have to be livid and hurt.
 As a husband, I am distraught.
 I’m hurt.”